qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                   ^                                            ^
                 (LGUI)                                       (_MOV)

 Remarks.
-FUN< toggles an immediate return to the BASE layer after pressing an F-key, or staying on the `_FUN` layer.
+FUN< toggles an immediate return to the Base layer after pressing an F-key, or staying on the `_FUN` layer.
 Right led yellow indicates F-layer stays active.

 - - -